 Sadly that was to see the pub that gave its name to the alley demolished as it sat on the plot of land to be turned into homes for the poor, which was double-shame as the pub had been an activist meeting point for the Chartists who campaigned for political rights for the working classes.

 They lost the pub, but gained decent homes.

 The housing built, the Survey of London still described Ship and Mermaid Row as a “dirty little alley” in 1912.

 The area was badly damaged by WW2 bombs, but the alley and its warehouses survived.
 In the 1980s they were converted into posh flats, and that’s pretty much how the alley has remained ever since.

 An old tree squeezes out through the fences and casts a pleasing shade over the area.
-An odd little spur leads to nowhere, but to stop it being used as a single occupancy car park, it’s still lined with yellow lines underneath the litter.
+An odd little spur leads to nowhere, but to stop it from being used as a single-occupancy car park, it’s still lined with yellow lines underneath the litter.

 The 19th-century cobbles/setts are still intact though, giving the area a heritage feel.